Jane Clarke interviews, books of the year & poem features

 ARTICLE BY JANE CLARKE IN THE IRISH TIMES

-Jane Clarke wrote about the Miners' Way of Glenmalure, Glendalough and Glendasan in The Irish Times of 1 May ahead of her BBC Radio 4 feature.
+Jane Clarke wrote about the Miners' Way of Glenmalure, Glendalough and Glendasan in The Irish Times of 1 May ahead of her BBC Radio 4 feature The Miners' Way.
 Her article is here.
 It includes one of the new poems she has written especially for the programme.
 You can hear Jane read this poem on the Words Lightly Spoken podcast.
 Click here to listen.

 PODCAST RECOMMENDATION FOR WHEN THE TREE FALLS